 How to Keep Your Cool with Competitive People

-People skills to help you stand your ground
+These people skills will help you stand your ground.

 Posted Sep 23, 2011

-Some competitive people may be pathologically narcissistic and self-centred, not seeing you as a separate human being, but more as a reflection or extension of themselves, a source of admiration for their accomplishments, a potential threat to their own success, or as an object to use or manipulate in order to meet their own needs or increase their resources.
-If they are also sociopathic, they may resort to manipulation, deception, intimidation and abuse to neutralize or eliminate threats and competition.
+- Narcissism and sociopathy.
+Some competitive people may be pathologically narcissistic and self-centered, not seeing you as a separate human being, but more as a reflection or extension of themselves, a source of admiration for their accomplishments, a potential threat to their own success, or as an object to use or manipulate in order to meet their own needs or increase their resources.
+If they are also sociopathic, they may resort to manipulation, deception, intimidation, and abuse to neutralize or eliminate threats and competition.
 These saboteurs are the most difficult to deal with, particularly if they have power over you in a work or social group setting.
-These individuals tend to seek out positions in which they have power and control over others.
+These individuals tend to seek out positions in which they have power and control over others

 A competitive person at work who takes on extra work and responsibilities can be an asset to the whole team.
 Make sure that you have sufficient responsibilities to do your fair share and showcase your talents.
 If a team member goes beyond that, remember you have shared as well as individual goals, and praise their efforts.
 This may be what they're looking for to feel more comfortable and secure.

 A sneaky competitor who tries to sabotage you or take credit for your work requires a different approach.
 Watch your back and use passwords to protect your information.
 Keep detailed records of your contributions and make sure to let your bosses know what you have done.

 You may also want to confront the person directly to let them know you are on to them.
 If this isn't your style, let your boss know what is going on and steps you have already taken to address the problem.